VHP4Safety/vhp4safety-docs/tutorials/qsprpred_app/qsprpred_tutorial.md

 ## Model Selection and Inputs

-The app's initial interface allows users to select a model and specify the chemical(s) of interest (Figure 1).
-Key model characteristics are shown in each model box.
-A full description accompanies each model, in the form of a QMRF (a data format intended for summarising and reporting key information on (Q)SAR models) detailing general information, endpoint, algorithm, domain of applicability, goodness-of-fit, predictivity, interpretation and miscellaneous information.
-Molecules can be either inputted as comma separated SMILES string or using a csv file with a column "SMILES" <a href="https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html" target="_blank">(more information SMILES)</a>.
+- The app’s initial interface allows users to:
+  - select a model
+  - specify the chemical(s) of interest (Figure 1)

+- Each model box displays key model characteristics.

+- A full model description is provided as a QMRF, including:
+  - general information
+  - endpoint
+  - algorithm
+  - domain of applicability
+  - goodness-of-fit
+  - predictivity
+  - interpretation
+  - miscellaneous information

+- Molecules can be input in two ways:
+  - as comma-separated SMILES strings
+  - via a CSV file containing a **“SMILES”** column
+  - <a href="https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html" target="_blank">(more information SMILES)</a>

 <img src='interface_models.png' alt="drawing" width='500' height='500'>